sggrigoriev/presto-sdk-c/README.md

-Presence Platform SDK
+IOEPlatform SDK
 ===========

-Presence Platform SDK for connected homes and buildings
+Internet of Everything Platform SDK for connected homes and buildings

 <a href="http://developer.peoplepowerco.com/">developer.peoplepowerco.com</a> documentation site.